 PHP versions and WordPress

-Another popular content management system Drupal recommends a minimum PHP version of 7.1.
+Another popular content management system Drupal recommends a minimum PHP version of 8.1 or higher.

 Important Caveat

-Distributions such as Red Hat, Ubuntu, and Debian can provide security patching to packaged PHP even if the version is no longer supported through the official PHP project.
-An example of this is ongoing support provided as part of the Ubuntu LTS (long term support) releases.
-Distribution packaged PHP reveals the distribution in the X-Powered-By
+Distributions such as Red Hat, Ubuntu, and Debian often provide security patching to packaged PHP even if the version is no longer supported through the official PHP project.
+E.g. Ongoing support provided as part of the Ubuntu LTS (long term support) releases.
+Packaged builds commonly include distro tags in X-Powered-By (when not suppressed), and the web server’s Server: header may also show the distro.
+Both headers are frequently minimised or removed, so you won’t always see these identifiers.

 Checking for these Linux distributions shows 25532 sites are using the distributions packaging (this does not verify that these are all supported but some would be).
 In the chart below you can see the versions with a number using a distribution package for the PHP software.